Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Numerical experiments

 on $X = [-2,2]^2$, where $p_i$ is again a polynomial basis function of degree $i$,

-Hence, we use $n = 2n_1n_2^2 + n_3^2$ basis functions.
+Hence, the number of basis functions equals $n = 2n_1n_2^2 + n_3^2$.
 This basis is tailored to approximate functions with a curve of singularities along the elliptic curve $Q(x,y) = 0$.

-In Figure~\ref{fig:lightning2D}, the output of the RCS algorithm is shown for $n_1 = 15$, $n_2 = 3$ and $n_1 = 10$ ($n = 370$).
-The function $u$ is peaked along the elliptic curve, resulting in many clustered sample points close to the curve.
+In Figures~\ref{fig:christoffelfun}(b.2) and~\ref{fig:samples}(b.2), the output of the RCS algorithm is shown for $n_1 = 15$, $n_2 = 3$ and $n_1 = 10$ ($n = 370$).
+The function $u$ is peaked along the elliptic curve.
+In Figure~\ref{fig:convergence}(b.2), we show the convergence behaviour of discrete least squares approximation to $f(x,y) = \lvert Q(x,y) \rvert = \lvert x^3 - 2x + 1 - y^2 \rvert$.

-\item \textbf{Fourier extension of a surface.} Non-orthogonal bases often arise when approximating on irregular domains.
-In such cases, many approximation methods first construct an orthonormal basis on a regular domain.
-However, when this basis is restricted to the irregular domain, it generally loses orthogonality.
-In the case of a Fourier basis, this approach is referred to as Fourier extension~\cite{matthysen2018function}.

-We consider the extreme case of using a 3D Fourier basis to approximate a function on the surface of a box.
+\item \textbf{Fourier extension of a curve.} Non-orthogonal bases typically appear when approximating on irregular domains.
+Many methods, often implicitly, construct an orthonormal basis on a surrounding regular domain, which then loses orthogonality when restricted to the irregular one~\cite{adcock2020approximating}.
+For a Fourier basis, this is known as Fourier extension~\cite{matthysen2018function}.
+We consider the extreme case of approximating a function on a curve using a 2D Fourier basis.
 More specifically, we use

-to approximate functions on the surface of a cube inside the torus $[-1/2,1/2)^3$.
-The output of the RCS algorithm is shown in Figure~\ref{fig:fourier}.
-We find that the function $u$ computed by the RCS algorithm peaks near the edges and corners of the cube.

-\item \textbf{Extreme learning machines and neural networks.} We consider a single-hidden-layer-feedforward neural network with fixed, randomly initialized hidden parameters.
-Such networks are often referred to as extreme learning machines (ELMs)~\cite{ding2014extreme}.
-When considering additive nodes, the basis equals

-where $a_i \in \mathbb{R}^d, b_i \in \mathbb{R}$ are randomly intialized and $g$ is a bounded nonconstant piecewise continous activation function.
-Universal approximation properties for such networks on compact input sets are proven in~\cite{huang2024universal}.